-- The date and time of your exam or timed assessment and double check all the information and instructions you’ve been given before you start.
+- The date and time of your exam or timed assessment (add it to your calendar and set a reminder) and double check all the information and instructions you’ve been given before you start.
 If there is anything you don't understand, ask!

 - What you need in order to complete your assessment.
 Is it open book?
 Have you got all the information and resources you need?

-Find a good place to sit the exam or assessment, where you can be free from as many distractions as possible.
+Find a good place to sit the exam or assessment, where you can be free from as many distractions as possible (and switch off notifications).
+Check your device and internet connection.
 It's also worth checking your housemates or family know you are making a video for your assessment or taking an online exam to avoid any possible unexpected interruptions!
-Switch off mobile devices / notifications.

 During the assessment or exam